prakritichauhanpuresoftware/arm-software-developers/content/en/cloud/aws/terraform.md

 ## Table of Content
    1. Setup AWS Account
    2. Generate Access keys (access key ID and secret access key)
-   3. Create your first Terraform infrastructure (main.tf)
+   3. Generate key-pair(public key, private key) using ssh keygen
-   4. Generate key-pair(public key, private key) using ssh keygen
+   4. Create your first Terraform infrastructure (main.tf)
-   5. terraform commands
+   5. Terraform commands

 ## 1. Setup AWS Account
    As our aim of this article to setup an AWS EC2 instance the first step would be to create an AWS account.